Company Name: Bluefield Partners Limited Liability Partnership registered number OC348071

 1. What Information Does the Company Collect?

-The Company collects and processes a range of information about you which is likely to include (as it applies to either an employment worker or contractor relationship) but is not limited to:
+The Company collects and processes a range of information about you which may include but is not limited to:

 • your address, contact details and date of birth;